OpenObservability/OpenMetrics/protobuf_vs_text.md

   convenient ways of exposing metrics: Drop a snippet with metrics in the text format into a designated directory, and the Node Exporter will immediately start to expose it.
-Many questions of “How to export X?” could now be answered by one line of Bash run by cron.
+Many questions of “How to export X?” could now be answered by one line of Bash run by Cron.
 - The maintainer of the Python and Java client libraries came to the conclusion that a dependency on protobuf causes issues in those languages and would impede adoption.
 Thus, he happily implemented those libraries without